 - Raised plaques: The affected areas are often thicker and more defined than eczema.

-- Common locations: Typically seen on the scalp, lower back, elbows, and knees.
+- Common locations: Typically seen on the scalp, lower back, elbows, hands and knees.

 Atopic Dermatitis (Eczema) vs. Psoriasis